10 Frequently Asked Dog Questions

 Farm pups.
 Photo by Brooke Oland

 Dog Nutrition Naturally website has been in existence for many years.
-During that time, hundreds upon hundreds of people have contacted me for help with their dog questions.
+During that time, many hundreds of people have contacted me for help with their dog questions.
 Often people don't know where to turn or what to do next.

 - Have you spent lots of time and money at the vet?